-Since the introduction of the National Planning Policy Framework (NPPF) in 2012 local planning authorities are required to base their policies for the provision of accessible open spaces and recreation facilities on up-to-date assessments76.
-In addition the NPPF requires planning authorities to protect and enhance public rights of way and access77.

-It is for local planning authorities to assess the need for open space and opportunities for new provision in their areas.
-In carrying out this work, they should have regard to the duty to cooperate where open space serves a wider area.
+2.255 Since the introduction of the National Planning Policy Framework (NPPF) in 2012 (updated Feb 2019) local planning authorities are required to base their policies for the provision of accessible open spaces and recreation facilities on up-to-date assessments.
+92 In addition the NPPF requires planning authorities to protect and enhance public rights of way and access.
+93 provision in their areas.
+In carrying out this work, they should have regard to the Duty to Cooperate where open space serves a wider area.
 The open space assessments are used as evidence by local authorities in setting local standards as best-suited to their local needs.
-Although the NPPF does not now directly require a PPG1778 assessment there is still a clear reference made in the new guidance to the principles and ideology established within PPG17 and it is still regarded as best practice by many local authorities.
+Although the NPPF does not now directly require a PPG 1794 assessment there is still a clear reference made in the new guidance to the principles and ideology established within PPG 17 and it is still regarded as best practice by many local authorities.